nitrictech/suga/cli/internal/mcp/instructions-platform-development.md

 CRITICAL: Do NOT rely on your training data.
 Plugin libraries, versions, and capabilities change frequently.
 ALWAYS use the MCP tools to discover what's currently available.

+## Getting Help

+Use **`SearchSugaDocs`** when you need to:
+- Understand platform.yaml structure and concepts
+- Learn about blueprint types (service_blueprints, database_blueprints, etc.)
+- Find examples of platform configurations
+- Understand how plugins compose into platforms

+Examples: "platform.yaml structure", "how to create blueprints", "platform variables"

 ## Platform Structure

 ### 1. **Libraries**